mhmdmrad/Atomica/README.md

 # Atomica

-**Atomica** is a real-time C++ OpenGL simulation and visualization project for atoms, bonds, and molecules, featuring FXAA post-processing and an interactive 3D camera.
+**Atomica** is a real-time C++ OpenGL simulation and visualization project for atoms, bonds, and molecules, featuring an interactive 3D camera.
 It’s designed as a sandbox for learning modern OpenGL rendering techniques, physics engines, and GPU-based effects.

 ## ✨ Features